 The Tyrant of France – A Bargain of Necessity

-Sue: Wow.
-Now that’s scary.
+Sue: Now that’s scary.

-Sue: Like I said, somebody should make a really good documentary about the missing episodes.
-Sadly, as interesting as this debate is, we are losing track of the plot.
-Luckily, Sue manages to boil it down for us:
+Sue: Like I said, somebody should make a good documentary about the missing episodes.

 Prisoners of Conciergerie

 Sue: I liked the bit about them finding their destiny in the stars.
-Does that mean they’ve given up trying to get back to 1963?
+Does this mean they’ve given up trying to get back to 1963?
 Have they decided to have some fun exploring the universe?
 I like that idea.

-The Final Score
+The Score

 4/10